XiaoxiaoWang87/xiaoxiaowang87.github.io/_posts/2016-11-08-election_day.md

 **2. Systematic errors of this year can be larger than usual.**

-There are [far more undecided voters this year](http://fivethirtyeight.com/features/election-update-why-clintons-position-is-worse-than-obamas/) than in 2012 when Obama won the presidency .
+There are [far more undecided voters this year](http://fivethirtyeight.com/features/election-update-why-clintons-position-is-worse-than-obamas/) than in 2012 when Obama won the presidency.
 This could potentially contribute a large error to the pre-election poll results.

 A larger-than-normal error of course can help Clinton win a big margin, but given how tight the race is it can also put Trump to a lead.